Towing Cost in Los Angeles California Freeway: What You'll Pay Right Now

 High-cost freeway zones:

-• I-405 through West LA: Premium rates
+• I-405 through West LA: Premium rates due to high dispatch demand and slow truck response times

-• I-10 downtown connector: Heavy surcharges
+• I-10 downtown connector: Heavy surcharges, especially during Dodger game days and event nights

-• I-5 through Hollywood: Rush hour penalties
+• I-5 through Hollywood: Rush hour penalties compounded by difficult lane positioning for tow trucks

 After-hours rates jump significantly.
 Cheapest towing service near me after hours can help you find better deals during peak times.
+Calling three companies and getting competing quotes takes about 10 minutes and can realistically drop your bill by $75-100.

 roadside assistance highway Photo: Pexels